irmen/prog8/docs/source/compiling.rst

     Like ``-varshigh``, but places the variables in the $0400-$07FF "golden ram" area instead.
     Because this is in normal system memory, there are no bank switching issues.
     This mode is only available on the Commander X16.

+``-slabshigh``
+    put memory() slabs in high memory area instead of at the end of the program.
+    On the cx16 target the value specifies the HiRAM bank to use, on other systems this value is ignored.

+``-slabsgolden``
+    put memory() slabs in 'golden ram' memory area instead of at the end of the program.
+    On the cx16 target this is $0400-07ff.
+This is unavailable on other systems.

 Module source code files